eclipse/epsilon-website/mkdocs/docs/doc/articles/playground/index.md

 ## Settings

 Through the `Settings` dialog, you can show/hide the different panels of the playground as well as line numbers in editors.
+You can also hide a panel by middle-clicking and maximise/restore it by double-clicking on its title.

 If you hide the program panel, you can still run the program it contains using the <kbd>Ctrl+S</kbd> or <kbd>Cmd+S</kbd> keyboard shortcut.

 ## Docker container